Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_basics.md

 There are two type of multiplications, the first one is static multiplication which you only need to change the gain of an amplifier to do the trick, which is not special, so I am not going to show any image about that.

-Nevertheless, most of the equations not just multiply over a constant only, so that is the reason why we need dynamic multiplication.
-To multiply any number, you need to multiply one of the input with a gain of 128, and this normalize the signal for the following modulator which is used for multiplication; thus, you will something like shown:
+Moreover, most of the equations don't just multiply over a constant only, so that is the reason why we need dynamic multiplication.
+To multiply any number, you need to multiply one of the input with a gain of 128, normlizing the signal ; thus, you will something like shown:

 ![dynamic multiplication](../images/numerical_operations/multiply_logic.png)

 ## Negative Detection

 Distortion has an interesting property when you set the bit depth to 1: If the value is less then 0, distortion generates a constant negative 128 DC signal; otherwise, distortion will not give any signal.
-This property is exceptionally useful, and this gives SunVox an efficient way to do conditions.
+This property is useful, as this gives SunVox an efficient way to do conditions.

 ![negative detector](../images/numerical_operations/negative_detection.png)